3D&AR

 Hardware-based sensors are essential for capturing users’ context, detecting triggers, and responding to those triggers with signals.
 They are the eyes and ears of the device and allow for digital interactions with the physical world.
 Sensors can be physically mounted, integrated with, or embedded into devices.

-For the user, consumer-grade smartphones or tablets are enough to enjoy an immersive AR experience.
-Most new smartphone models come with integrated hardware and software that is user-friendly and affordable.
+For the user, consumer-grade smartphones or tablets are all that is needed to enjoy an immersive AR experience.
+Most new smartphone models come enabled for AR, making AR content available to users instantly.

 Software